CheViana/network-calls-stats/tutorial.md

 ## Example 4: aiohttp.TCPConnector

+Great caution is advised with this example.
+It's just a piece of code to have fun with, not to be used in production.

 In this example, we're going to make use of `aiohttp`'s `TCPConnector` object, which is a wrap around connection pool ([docs](https://docs.aiohttp.org/en/stable/client_reference.html#tcpconnector)).
-We're going to reuse same connector while creating new `ClientSession` for every call. `aiohttp` docs recommended way to reuse connections is like in Example 3, so better stick to that unless you know what you're doing.
+We're going to reuse same connector while creating new `ClientSession` for every call.
+`aiohttp` docs recommended way to reuse connections is like in Example 3, so better stick to that.

 Full source code of Example 4 is [here](https://github.com/CheViana/network-calls-stats/blob/master/example-4-aiohttp-reuse-conn.py).